amond049/Interactive-Pokedex-Scripting/README.md

 even make it user-friendly with the help of Tkinter, but that's something for future me.

 For the time being, I'm going to continue adding on features to this project, and I guess we shall see how far this goes.

+This is a very similar project to one that I am working on with a friend, but this is solely for practice and to see how far I can get with web scraping.